Manurocker95/Pokemon3DStoUnity/README.md

 Note:
 This is a fork of Opeious work, so this is meant only for adding functionalities.
-The whack runtime version requires
+The whack runtime version requires NET 4.x so NET Framework must be selected under Edit > Project Settings > Player

 Installation:
 -